 Root Planing- Smoothing the root surface to prevent tartar accumulation and to produce a healthy environment for gum reattachment.

-If your gum disease has progressed, surgical procedures such as:
+If your gingivitis has progressed, surgical procedures such as: